elastic/kibana/packages/kbn-migrations/README.md

 Apart from the core migration logic in the `kbn-migrations` package, there is logic which is specific to the Kibana index itself.

 When Kibana starts, it will check to see if it needs to migrate its index.
 If it does, it will perform the migration prior to serving any HTTP requests.
 Only one instance of Kibana will perform migrations at any given time.
-All other Kibana instances will fail to start and will log an error indicating that the Kibana index is migrating.
+All other Kibana instances will wait for the migration to complete.
+This wait is done by polling the index at a configurable interval (defaults to 2 seconds, and is configurable via the `kibanamigrations.pollInterval` setting).
 Once the Kibana index migration has completed, the other instances will be able to start successfully.

+If the Kibana instance that is performing the migration crashes or is killed prior to finishing the migration, all Kibana instances will be stuck in a polling loop, waiting for the migration to complete.
+There is no automatic recovery from this scenario, as such a mechanism seemed too complex and likely to introduce subtle bugs.
+Instead, one of the Kibana instances can be started with a `--force-migration` option which will make it run migrations even if the index has a `migrating` status.